How to Make CRUSHS

 • Try using a little less powder.
 Try ~1.5 scoops vs 2.

 • Try adding a pinch of salt when you're mixing it.
-It may help tamp down the sweetness a bit.
+It may tamp down the sweetness a bit.

 • Try mixing in something unsweetened.
 A spoonful of plain Greek yogurt or a splash of heavy cream.